piyushsh19/NGRX-Store-Effects/ss/ngrx/doc.md

 Watch as Brandon Roberts and Jan-Niklas Wortmann walk through how to contribute to RxJS and NgRx through the docs.
 They will cover finding issues, making changes, and submitting a pull request.

+Store

+The store can be seen as your client side database but, more importantly, it reflects the state of your application.
+You can see it as the single source of truth.

+It is the only thing you alter when you follow the Redux pattern and you modify by dispatching actions to it.

+Reducer

+Reducers are the functions that know what to do with a given action and the previous state of your app.

+The reducers will take the previous state from your store and apply a pure function to it.
+Pure means that the function always returns the same value for the same input and that it has no side effects.
+From the result of that pure function, you will have a new state that will be put in your store.

+Actions

+Actions are the payload that contains needed information to alter your store.
+Basically, an action has a type and a payload that your reducer function will take to alter the state.

+Dispatcher

+Dispatchers are simply an entry point for you to dispatch your action.
+In Ngrx, there is a dispatch method directly on the store.

+Middleware

+Middleware are some functions that will intercept each action that is being dispatched in order to create side effects, even though you will not use them in this article.
+They are implemented in the Ngrx/Effect library, and there is a big chance that you will need them while building real-world applications.